-- (D) compose correspondence that requests information. - (i) compose correspondence that requests information - (13) Inquiry and research: listening, speaking, reading, writing, and thinking using multiple texts.
+- (C) compose argumentative texts, including opinion essays, using genre characteristics and craft; and - (i) compose argumentative texts, including opinion essays, using genre characteristics - (ii) compose argumentative texts, including opinion essays, using craft - (D) compose correspondence that requests information. - (i) compose correspondence that requests information - (13) Inquiry and research: listening, speaking, reading, writing, and thinking using multiple texts.
 The student engages in both short-term and sustained recursive inquiry processes for a variety of purposes.
-The student is expected to: - (A) generate and clarify questions on a topic for formal and informal inquiry; - (i) generate questions on a topic for formal inquiry - (ii) clarify questions on a topic for formal inquiry - (iii) generate questions on a topic for informal inquiry - (iv) clarify questions on a topic for informal inquiry - (B) develop and follow a research plan with adult assistance; - (i) develop a research plan with adult assistance - (ii) follow a research plan with adult assistance - (C) identify and gather relevant information from a variety of sources; - (i) identify relevant information from a variety of sources - (ii) gather relevant information from a variety of sources - (D) identify primary and secondary sources; - (i) identify primary sources - (ii) identify secondary sources - (E) demonstrate understanding of information gathered; - (i) demonstrate understanding of information gathered - (F) recognize the difference between paraphrasing and plagiarism when using source materials; - (i) recognize the difference between paraphrasing and plagiarism when using source materials - (G) develop a bibliography; and - (i) develop a bibliography - (H) use an appropriate mode of delivery, whether written, oral, or multimodal, to present results. - (i) use an appropriate mode of delivery, whether written, oral, or multimodal, to present results
+The student is expected to: - (A) generate and clarify questions on a topic for formal and informal inquiry; - (i) generate questions on a topic for formal inquiry - (ii) generate questions on a topic for informal inquiry - (iii) clarify questions on a topic for formal inquiry - (iv) clarify questions on a topic for informal inquiry - (B) develop and follow a research plan with adult assistance; - (i) develop a research plan with adult assistance - (ii) follow a research plan with adult assistance - (C) identify and gather relevant information from a variety of sources; - (i) identify relevant information from a variety of sources - (ii) gather relevant information from a variety of sources - (D) understand credibility of primary and secondary sources; - (i) understand credibility of primary sources - (ii) understand credibility of secondary sources - (E) demonstrate understanding of information gathered; - (i) demonstrate understanding of information gathered - (F) differentiate between paraphrasing and plagiarism when using source materials; - (i) differentiate between paraphrasing and plagiarism when using source materials - (G) develop a bibliography; and - (i) develop a bibliography - (H) use an appropriate mode of delivery, whether written, oral, or multimodal, to present results. - (i) use an appropriate mode of delivery, whether written, oral, or multimodal, to present results